 PILT payments help local governments carry out such vital services as firefighting and police protection, construction of public schools and roads, and search-and-rescue operations.
 PILT payments are made annually for tax-exempt Federal lands administered by Department of the Interior agencies.
 PILT payments are one of the ways the Federal Government can fulfill its role of being a good neighbor to local communities.

 The formula used to compute the payments is contained in the PILT Act and is based on population, revenue-sharing payments, and the amount of Federal land within an affected county.
 Since these payments began in 1977, the Department has distributed nearly $10.8 billion in PILT payments to 49 States (all but Rhode Island), the District of Columbia, Puerto Rico, Guam, and the Virgin Islands.

-The amounts and other details can be found via the links, but the payments are larger for western states (which have far more federal land).
+The specific amounts and other details can be found via the links, but the payments are larger for western states (which have far more federal land).
 In 2022, payments totaled $549.4 million.
 A sample of the details is below.

-Although the existence of PILT has no impact on birders, the details of how NWRs are managed can be interesting.
+Although the existence of PILT has no direct impact on birders, the details of how NWRs are managed can be interesting.
 And, in the case of PILT, it shows how the federal government attempts to be a good neighbor, even if it doesn’t pay taxes.

 Of course, birders can support NWRs by buying federal duck stamps.

 Very interesting information, Jason.
 Thank you for providing it.
 Useful for those doing advocacy work.